How many shots has my Fuji taken?

 Click to Select from Computer

-The Fujifilm X-T2 was the first camera for which Fujifilm implemented EXIF-based actuation recording.
+The Fujifilm X-T1 was the first camera for which Fujifilm implemented EXIF-based actuation recording.
 However, the internal software does not seem to have been mature at launch, so that, for example, firmware updates have been disrupting the counter.
-As a result, the image count information contained in EXIF metadata is not reliable for the X-T2.
-For cameras that were released subsequently, such as the X-E3, X-H1, X-T3, X-T20, and X-T30, the actuation count can be read from EXIF data correctly.
+As a result, the image count information contained in EXIF metadata is not reliable for the X-T1 (and the X-T2).
+For cameras that were released after the X-T2, such as the GFX-100, GFX-50R, GFX-50S, X-E3, X-H1, X-T3, X-T20, and X-T30, the actuation count in the EXIF data seems to be correct, even though there have been reports that it can be disrupted through certain operator actions.
 Kindly send me a brief note if you have a Fujifilm camera that is not mentioned, but for which you managed to obtain the image count via the EXIF-reading App above.
 I will then add the camera to the list.

 Unlike other camera manufacturers, such as Nikon, Pentax and Sony, Fujifilm does not limit the actuation count to images taken with the mechnical shutter, but also includes pictures taken with the electronic shutter in the "image count" that is reported in EXIF data (videos do not increment the counter, though).
 This aggregation of shots with the mechanical and electronic shutter makes it unfortunately more difficult to assess the remaining shutter life, since only the mechanical shutter is subject to wear and tear, while the electronic one is not.
-Hence, you will have to guess the proportion of images captured using the electronic shutter and subtract it from the total image count to get an indicator of mechanical shutter use.
+Moreover, when using the Film Simulation Bracketing function that is available on many Fujifilm cameras, three files are recorded on the memory card with a single shutter (manual or electronic) actuation.
+These one-click captures augment the image count in the EXIF data by three, thus inflating the total count.
+Hence, the reported result on the image count represents an upper boundary for the true shutter count, and if you use the electronic shutter and the Film Simulation Bracketing regularly, your mechanical shutter will have experienced much less action than indicated by the EXIF image count.

 Mechanical focal-plane shutters consist of a pair of light-tight curtains that move to uncover the sensor during the exposure time.
 Every actuation, that is every shutter opening and closing, will cause some minimal wear and tear that will eventually result in malfunction and the need for repair or replacement.
 A shutter can fail completely on one incident, but more likely it will deteriorate gradually.
 It becomes unreliable when shooting at high shutter speeds or the first and second curtains get out of sync, so that the shutter speed becomes inaccurate.
 If these warning signs appear, it is time to take action and get your camera shutter replaced.
 Shutter replacement costs generally fall into the range of US$200 to US$400, plus the hassle of having to send the camera to the service center.